LoadedNachos/uds-docs/src/content/docs/tutorials/create-uds-package.md

 In this section, we will configure Single Sign On (SSO) for a sample user to access the `podinfo` application.
 This requires that your Keycloak instance has existing users and groups defined.
 This configuration has been automated via the `uds` cli.

-In the root of the `package` directory, create a new file called `tasks.yaml`.
-Paste the following code below:
+In the root of the `package` directory, open a new file called `tasks.yaml` and paste the following lines below:

 ```yaml
 includes: